loveleif/backaboulder/content/en/_index.md

 # Backa Boulder

-Welcome to Gothenburgs most modern climbing gym.
-Our building was constructed in 2017 and our climbing walls were made in 2021.
-We are a newly started bouldering gym in the middle of Hjalmar Brantingsplatsen, easily accessible from all of Gothenburg.
+We are a Climbing gym in the heart of Hisingen, a short walk from Hjalmar Brantingsplatsen.
+Here you can find 350 square meters of challenging boulder walls for all levels from beginners to professional.
+And to top off this great place you can end your session in our wonderful sauna.

 ![Backa boulder visitors](image/backa-boulder-6.jpg)